KishoreN2004/Flipflop-using-blocking-assignment/README.md

 # EXPERIMENT 3A: Simulation of All Flip-Flops using Blocking Statement

 ## AIM
-To design and simulate basic flip-flops (SR, D, JK, and T) using **blocking statements** in Verilog HDL, and verify their functionality through simulation in Vivado 2023.1.
+To design and simulate basic flip-flops (SR, D, JK, and T) ushing **blocking statements** in Verilog HDL, and verify their functionality through simulation in Vivado 2023.1.

 ## APPARATUS REQUIRED
 - Vivado 2023.1